absop/ST-RepeatHint/README.md

 # Repeat Hint
-A repeat lines reporter for Sublime Text.
+A repeat lines(a line that appears multiple times in the file) reporter for Sublime Text.

+This plugin is mainly used to detect duplicate data in the data file (one item per line) and will not be used very often.

 ## Features（功能）
-> - 显示重复行
-> - 标记重复行
-> - 清除重复行标记
-> - 选择重复行
-> - 删除重复行
-- Show repeat lines in message dialog
+- Show repeat lines in palette, to copy or goto the first arise line.
 - Mark repeat lines in gutter bar
 - Clean repeat lines marks
 - Select repeat lines